On Permutation Weights and $q$-Eulerian Polynomials: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Professor Einar Steingr\'\i msson for his support, advice, and invaluable feedback on this paper.
-We thank Professor Paul E. Gunnells for proposing this area of research and for his helpful suggestions.
-We are grateful to Roger Van Peski for his dedicated mentoring and edits.
-Finally, we thank the PROMYS program and the Clay Mathematics Institute, under which this research was made possible.
+We give special thanks to Professor Einar Steingr\'\i msson for his support and invaluable advice on this paper.
+We are grateful to Roger Van Peski for his dedicated mentoring and copious feedback.
+We thank Professor Paul E. Gunnells for proposing this research topic and for his guidance.
+Finally, we thank the PROMYS program and the Clay Mathematics Institute, under the auspices of which we began this research.